dbhangops/dbhangops.github.io/_posts/2014-03-04-dbhangops-030514-connect-engine-indexing-tips-and-more.markdown

 \#DBHangOps 03/05/14 -- CONNECT storage engine, Indexing tips, and more!
 =========================================================

+You can join the discussion on Google Hangouts at http://bit.ly/1cv0B6w or watch the livestream below:

+<iframe width="420" height="315" src="http://www.youtube.com/embed/1JV8bECorCE" frameborder="0" allowfullscreen></iframe>

 Hello everybody!

 Join in \#DBHangOps this Wednesday, **March, 05, 2014 at 12:00pm pacific (20:00 GMT)**, to participate in the discussion about: